Setting Out Our Definitions & Principles

-This is how we, SciCAN, define and use the following terms.
-There are alternatives to these definitions and uses, all having their own value and importance.
-We do not claim sole authority or use of these terms, rather we aim to be explicit in how we utilize language.
+Here at SciCAN, this is how we define and use these terms.
+While there are alternative definitions and uses, they all hold their own unique value and importance.
+We don’t own or exclusively use these terms, but we’re clear about how we employ them.

 Grassroots are in all conversations that shape the work, unless they have otherwise stated or delegated authority